-- Level 1 and Level 2 warnings are considered as having being dealt with "in-house" and parents will not be informed.
-However the class teacher and senior leadership team monitor patterns in behaviour on a weekly basis and if there are concerns then parents will be invited into a meeting to discuss ways the pupil can manage their behaviour more effectively. - Depending on the nature or seriousness of the incident, the member of the senior leadership who dealt with the incident may ask the parent to come into school for a meeting to discuss the incident.
+- Level 1 and Level 2 warnings are considered as having been dealt with "in-house" and parents will not be informed.
+However, the class teacher, Inclusion Manager and senior leadership team monitor patterns in behaviour on a weekly basis and if there are concerns then parents will be invited into a meeting to discuss ways the pupil can manage their behaviour more effectively. - Depending on the nature or seriousness of the incident, the Inclusion Manager or a member of the senior leadership who dealt with the incident may ask the parent to come into school for a meeting to discuss the incident.
 Alternatively, parents may be informed by a phone call from the school.